Menu

 Resources

-Whilst we are on the subject of Maths: Using resources to develop an understanding of any concept is really important to support all levels of learners.
+Whilst we are on the subject of Maths.
+Using resources to develop an understanding of any concept is really important to support all levels of learners.
 Children need to be using resources from Reception through to Year Six and at all age abilities.
 Resources are available in all classroom and the children should know where to access them easily and be encouraged to do so.
 There is a slightly historic mindset that you only need to use resources if you are a lower achieving child please do you best to quash this throughout the school, talk to the children as to why and how to use resources and how they help with understanding new concepts.

 Teaching teams